The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 Yufuin, Oita Prefecture

-Best Level 2 Countryside Towns in Japan (To Get You Started)
+My Suggested Level 2 Countryside Towns in Japan

 These places I’ve personally visited strike that beautiful Level 2 balance.
 They feel distinctly countryside, but they’re not logistically overwhelming.
 You get charm, local character, and slower rhythms… without feeling completely cut off.